 Transfer institutions may have different requirements.
-Please contact your transfer institution for specific requirements and application process.
+Students should contact their transfer institution for specific requirements and application process.

 Admission to ACM's Nursing program is very competitive; completion of these classes does not guarantee acceptance into the ACM program.

 A minimum grade of "C" is required in all science coursework; however, note that admission is competitive with a grade point average of 2.5 overall required.